 JACK CURTIS DUBOWSKY ENSEMBLE

-FOR IMMEDIATE RELEASE: The Jack Curtis Dubowsky Ensemble (JCDE), an internationally recognized new music group that combines acoustic instruments, electronic hardware, composed material and structured improvisation are readying the release of an all new album - their creative take on the classic silent movie The Mark of Zorro.
+The Jack Curtis Dubowsky Ensemble are readying the release of an all new album - a creative take on the classic silent movie The Mark of Zorro (1920).
 Titled ZORRO, the striking score nimbly navigates the quick cutting action and drama while fleshing out the political and social overtones underlying the '20s swashbuckling adventure film.

 ZORRO is performed by founder, composer, and producer Jack Curtis Dubowsky (conductor), Alicia Byer (clarinet), R. Scott Dibble (piano), Dr. Angelo Metz (guitars), Slam Nobles (percussion), Dr. Jeff Schwartz (double bass) and Dr. Charles Sharp (bass clarinet, flute, cornet, electronics).
 The album was recorded by legendary engineer Earle Mankey known for his work with The Beach Boys, Elton John, Concrete Blond, Sparks and many more.
 The album was recorded and mixed in two days by Mankey.
 ZORRO is the JCDE's fourth album and their first since 2011, JCDE III.